JohanAanesen/Inmeta-Homeassignment/readme.md

     - Tried Code-first, didn't work for some other reason
     - Combined the two and now it did work for some weird reason

-- Because the application should be extendable, I deemed it natural to split the data into Customer and Order and create a one to many relationship.
+- Because the application should be extendable, I deemed it natural to split the data into Customer and Order and create a one to many relationship between them.
 - I could have different classes for the order type/service, but since all the orders contain the same information I keep them in the same class.
     - Then I wanted the service to be defined as an ENUM, but that seems to only be an MySQL thing :-1: , therefore I am keeping it as a string until further investigation.